How to Optimize Offers on a Website to Get Big Sales?

 On the other hand, hackers can use your website for fake pages.
 Often website administrators have come across banking or e-commerce logos on their website, even though they have no reason to be there.
 These are used to trick people.

 Google is very quick to crack down on phishing scams, especially on websites that host these pages.
 Your website will get blacklisted and slapped with the phishing website detected notice, and that is terrible for visitor trust and branding.
 Even though you are innocent, your website has become a host for a scam.
-It is imperative that you get rid of this malware as soon as possible, and take steps toward damage control.
+You must get rid of this malware as soon as possible, and take steps toward damage control.

 6. Malicious redirects